Leap of faith rewarded for owners of J & C BBQ and Catering

 Joe Poteet is an avid fan of barbecue and had been smoking his own meats for more than 20 years.
 The more he looked into the possibilities, the more he became convinced that owning and operating a food truck could be the next step for them.

 They had a trailer built by a company in Portland and looked nationwide for the right smoker to fit onto it.
-They ultimately settled on a unit built by Lang BBQ Smokers in Georgia.
-This professional caliber unit can hold up to 300 pounds of meat.
+They ultimately settled on a unit built by Lang BBQ Smokers in Georgia that can hold up to 300 pounds of meat.

-They launched J & C BBQ and Catering from the food truck in Sweet Home in July of 2016 and it was an almost immediate hit.
+They launched J & C BBQ and Catering from a food truck in Sweet Home in July 2016 and it was an almost immediate hit.

 “It’s now or never and a leap of a huge amount of faith,” she said.